ThisIsKRK/gatsby-starter-netlify-cms/src/content/blog/the-complete-and-ultimate-guide-to-coworking-spaces/index.md

 3. On the other hand, if you want some peace and quiet to focus you could pop into [Grapevine Café](https://app.gofloaters.com/#/home/explore/spacedetail/-LTWH_stK1c-26RNHgwE) in HSR Layout and work without being bothered, in a comfortable and atmospheric setting.

-When it comes to shared offices—for the sake of continuity I’ll stick to the spaces we have in Bengaluru—there’s a formality and professionalism that comes with the spot.
+When it comes to shared offices—for the sake of continuity I’ll stick to the spaces we have in Bangalore—there’s a formality and professionalism that comes with the spot.

 ![Gatelength-tech](./Gatelength-tech.jpg)